workveryhardd/Payment-Gateway-Prime/MULTI_ACCOUNT_FEATURE.md

 # Multi-Account Payment Feature

 ## Overview
-This feature allows you to manage multiple payment accounts (UPI, Bank, Crypto) and switch between them dynamically.
+This feature allows you to manage multiple payment accounts (UPI, Bank, Crypto, Card) and switch between them dynamically.
 Only approved and activated accounts are shown to users when they make payments.

 ## Features